Travel Guide to the Pamir Highway and the Wakhan Valley

 🏙 Khorog: rest, river, and return to civilization

-Located on the banks of the Gunt River, which runs through the city and flows into the Panj, Khorog has tree-lined streets, cafes, markets, buses, traffic lights, bars, ATMs, accommodation for all tastes, and a university atmosphere thanks to the Agakhan University.
-The city has a different rhythm: with a mix of young students, friendly locals, and travelers recharging their batteries.
+Located on the banks of the Gunt River, which flows through the city and into the Panj, Khorog has tree-lined streets, cafes, markets, buses, traffic lights, bars, ATMs, accommodation to suit all tastes and a university atmosphere thanks to the presence of the Agakhan University.

 Khorog se siente como volver a la civilización moderna